JuliaAI/MLJ.jl/docs/src/composing_models.md

 0.039410306910269116
 ```

 > **Notable feature.** The machine, `ridge::NodalMachine{RidgeRegressor}`, is retrained, because its underlying model has been mutated.
 However, since the outcome of this training has no effect on the training inputs of the machines `stand` and `box`, these transformers are left untouched.
 (During construction, each node and machine in a learning network determines and records all machines on which it depends.)
-This behaviour, which extends to exported learning networks, means we can tune our wrapped regressor (using a holdout set) without re-computing transformations each time the hyperparameter is changed.
+This behavior, which extends to exported learning networks, means we can tune our wrapped regressor (using a holdout set) without re-computing transformations each time the hyperparameter is changed.

-### Exporting a learning network as a stand-alone model
+## Exporting a learning network as a stand-alone model

 Having satisfied that our learning network works on the synthetic
 data, we are ready to export it as a stand-alone model.

-#### Method I: The @from_network  macro
+### Method I: The @from_network  macro

 The following call simultaneously defines a new model subtype
 `WrappedRidgeI <: Supervised` and creates an instance of this type